But is one better than the other? Are the optimization processes for both similar? What about A/B testing?

 Here are some tips for optimizing on each advertising platform…

-- Be sure to connect Google Ads to Google Analytics and measure close to the money.
+- Make sure to connect Google Ads to Google Analytics and measure all the way to the money.

 - Get the Google Ads basics right before you try more advanced optimization tactics.

-- Get familiar with the terminology, plan the structure of your account / campaigns beforehand, segment your data to find hidden insights and understand “why”, and be aware of your options because Google might not always recommend what works best.
+- Segment your data to find hidden insights and understand “why” and be aware of your options because Google might not always recommend what works best.